 If you want accommodation, there are many excellent hotels and B&Bs in the area.
 Please feel free to contact me if you require any assistance in finding local accommodation.

-Please see our website for availability of spaces and to book your place.
+Please check 'see available dates' for the availability of spaces and to book your place.

 This craft course provider has been awarded Gold status for receiving 10 or more 5 star ratings from previous students.